wonderpan/mentalhealthmongodb/README.txt

-<h1>In fulfillment of my Contemporary Databases course, I performed queries on a dataset about mental health in the workplace</h1>
+Performed multiple queries on the Mental Health in Tech survey from 2014 (can be accessed using this link: https://www.kaggle.com/datasets/osmi/mental-health-in-tech-survey) using MongoDB